Home

 Cowrie Island

 Among the three islands, this is the most developed.
-It has cabanas, an activity center with a store and a spa area.
+It has cabanas, an activity center with a store, and a spa area.
 Banana boat and flying fish rides are also offered here.
 We were a bit exhausted by the heat so we just decided to stroll around the island.

 Ending our day

 We bade goodbye to Cowrie Island shortly after 4 pm.
 While the islands were undoubtedly beautiful, I had mixed feelings about the tour.
-Because of the big crowd, it felt just like any other commercialized outings.
+Because of the big crowd, it felt just like any other commercialized outing.
 I was just craving to see and experience something beyond the ordinary, something that would leave me breathless and in awe.
 Maybe in El Nido in the near future.
 Still, it was a fine day, a well-spent one.
 It was another happy memory for keeps.

 PIN THIS ARTICLE